kermitdafrog8/tde-slackbuilds/README.md

 URLs for this and other locations are @ https://www.trinitydesktop.org/mirrorstatus.php
 * BUILD= - sets the package build identifier, overriding the SlackBuild default of 1
 * GCC_VIS=0 - override setting gcc visibility if it has been set ON in tdelibs
-* FEAT= - test a pre-merge feature for development builds - see get-source.sh
+* FEAT= - test a pre-merge feature for development builds - see notes in get-source.sh
 * build_regextester=[yp] - build the regex tester from the tqt3 example - see the tqt3 README
 * mailmerge=n - build kword without mailmerge - see the koffice README and SlackBuild
 * KP_BTN=n - build ksnapshot without the dedicated KolourPaint button - see the tdegraphics README and SlackBuild
+* W_SUDO=ON - set backends for using sudo as the super user command [default is su]
 ---

 ***The directory structure*** for the SlackBuild scripts is in line with the Trinity release source repositories: